DIY Off Grid Water Filter

 received_10154361301872899

-The water is brownish red right out of the creek.
-This is due to having a lot of iron and tannin’s in it.
+The water is brownish-red right out of the creek.
+This is due to having a lot of iron and tannins in it.
 It isn’t completely clear after filtering, either.
 The ceramic filters I purchased are meant to leave some minerals in for taste, but I think it tastes better than the city water we had in Washington.
-Overall, it cost about $35 to make this water filter.
+Overall, it costs about $35 to make this water filter.
 That’s about what it costs us in gas just to get to town!
-This was an easy, fast and cheap project that I’d recommend to anyone going off grid.
+This was an easy, fast, and cheap project that I’d recommend to anyone going off-grid.
 Or have the materials on hand in a SHTF situation.

 High Tide Homestead participates in affiliate programs and may earn commissions from qualifying purchases on this post.
 See our Disclosure page for more information.